21st ANNUAL EARLY HEARING DETECTION & INTERVENTION CONFERENCE

 March 13 - 15, 2022 • Cincinnati, OH

 2022 Early Hearing Detection & Intervention Conference

-Abstract Submission for the 2022 EHDI Annual Conference is CLOSED!
+Registration for the 2022 EHDI Conference is now Open!

 In its 21st year, the EHDI Conference has built a strong reputation for bringing together a wide variety of attendees including those who: work in state Early Hearing Detection and Intervention programs; assist in EHDI efforts on the federal level; provide screening, diagnostic and early intervention support at the state/ local level to young children with hearing loss and their families; champion Medical Home activities within each state; are parents of children with hearing loss; or are deaf or hard-of-hearing adults who are helping to expand opportunities for young children with hearing loss.
 EHDI Conference participants will range from state and local programs to the federal level and from academics to families.